BookingSync/omniauth-bookingsync/README.md

 end
 ```

+### Authorization for selected account

+You can pass the `account_id` parameter to the authorization url to request
+authorization for a selected account.
+For users with multiple accounts,
+this will skip the account selection process and show the accept/deny page.

 ## Supported Rubies

 OmniAuth BookingSync is tested under 1.8.7, 1.9.2, 1.9.3, 2.0.0, Ruby-head, Ruby Enterprise Edition, JRuby (1.8 and 1.9 mode).